-11. The bedroom window at third floor level in the south elevation shall be sealed and non-opening, unless otherwise agreed in writing by the Local Planning Authority.
+11. The windows at third floor level in the south elevation to the kitchen area and the bathroom shall be sealed and non-opening, unless otherwise agreed in writing by the Local Planning Authority.

 Reason: To prevent nuisance being caused by smalls and odours from the commercial extract flues from the adjacent fish and chip shop within the local shopping parade.